"Let the children come to Me for the Kingdom of God belongs to such as these." LK 18:16

 The parent’s role as “first teacher” is irreplaceable.
 Parents teach and bear witness to Catholic faith, morality, prayer and religious practice through their example in word and action.
 However, the Church also recognizes a need for a formal, comprehensive and systematic religious education concerning the faith.
 Our parish provides a religious instruction program approved by the U.S. Conference of Catholic Bishops to all its school age children.
 It consists of age appropriate and approved Catholic faith curriculum.

-Should I enroll my child in CCD classes each year?
+Should I enroll my child in Religious Education classes each year?

 Yes.
 The religious curriculum that children receive in their Parish Religious Education (PRE) classes builds upon itself from year to year.
 Even if you do not plan for your child to receive a sacrament during the current school year, the content of what your child will learn will help them grow in their faith and enter into deeper communion and intimacy with the person of Jesus.

-Are CCD classes required in order for my child to receive the Sacraments?
+Are Religious Education classes required in order for my child to receive the Sacraments?

 Yes.
-If you want your child to receive a sacrament (Baptism, First Communion, First Penance, Confirmation), then they must enroll and regularly attend CCD classes, in order to adequately prepare for that sacrament.
+If you want your child to receive a sacrament (Baptism, First Communion, First Penance, Confirmation), then they must enroll and regularly attend Religious Education classes, in order to adequately prepare for that sacrament.

 My school age child has not been baptized.
-Can I still enroll them in CCD?
+Can I still enroll them in Parish Religious Education?

 An assessment and determination of religious education programming needs for non-baptized school age children is made in consultation with the pastor on case by case basis.
-Contact our CCD Coordinator to discuss your situation.
+Contact our Coordinator of Religious Education (CRE) to discuss your situation.

-How do I enroll my child in CCD?
+How do I enroll my child in Religious Education?

 For Sacred Heart Parishioners: $75 for one student; $115 for two students; $140 for three or more students